Apanatshka/Apanatshka.github.io/_posts/2017-02-15-physical-quantity-as-type.md

 What I find interesting is that all the successful systems I read about focus on units of measure.
 The idea I'd like to explain in this post is unlikely to be original but I haven't the heart to look up how much there is written about it.
 Gah, I'm beating around the bush.
 Let's just dive in.

+> **EDIT:** Please note that although I was triggered by a Rust-specific post and I'm using Rust
+> code below, this idea is expressly not based on Rust-specific features.
+I'm trying to explain it
+> in a way that would work for almost any programming language.

 # The big idea